Oil crosses $100: Amid escalating Iran war, supply security bigger priority for India than price

-As the conflict in West Asia rages, crude oil prices jumped 30% early Monday to nearly $120 per barrel, levels not seen since 2022.
+As the Iran war rages, crude oil prices jumped 30% early Monday to nearly $120 per barrel, levels not seen since 2022.
 Prices retreated, but still traded well above $100 per barrel, after reports indicated that the G7 countries will be discussing a coordinated release of oil from their strategic petroleum reserves to improve the supply situation.
 At 12:30 IST, Brent crude was still up over 16% at around $108 per barrel.

 The conflict, which began on February 28 and currently doesn’t seem to have an end in sight, has led to growing concerns of an extended supply disruption due to the effective suspension of tanker movements through the critical chokepoint of the Strait of Hormuz, and major Gulf oil producers cutting oil production as they run out of storage.